Felicia Knaul: Research and career

 Whilst completing her doctoral research, Knaul was appointed by the Colombian government to reform the Columbian Health System.
 She moved to Mexico, where she joined the Mexican Health Foundation and worked with her husband Julio Frenk, then Minister of Health, to establish the Seguro Popular.
 Seguro Popular was a social insurance system that provided Mexican people with access to health services.
 In partnership with Frenk, Knaul created school systems in hospitals to educate young people in long-term treatment.
 This received the Global Development Network Prize for Outstanding Research on Change.
 Knaul has focused on tackling aspects of healthcare which have historically been overlooked, including transforming access to palliative care and improving access to cancer screening.

-Knoll served as chair of The Lancet commission on improving access to palliative care.
+Knaul served as chair of The Lancet commission on improving access to palliative care.
 It revealed that people in low and middle income countries often struggle to access palliative care, and that millions of adults and children die in considerable pain.
 She estimated that providing pain relief to suffering children would cost $1 million a year.
 She also highlighted that 90% of the morphine in the world is consumed by the world's richest 10% of people.

 After her own experiences of breast cancer, Knaul focused on tackling disparities in access to cancer screening in Mexico.
 She established a non-profit focused on improving women's awareness of the risks associated with breast cancer in 2007.
 The organisation, Cáncer de Mama: Tómatelo a Pecho's name derives from a Mexican saying (“take it to breast,”), which makes to take it seriously.
 She was appointed to the Lancet Commission on Women and Health in 2012, and argued that improving the health of girls and women is critical for sustainable development.
 In 2013, Knaul described her experiences in the book Beauty without the Breast.

 In 2009, Knaul joined the faculty at the Harvard Global Equity Initiative, which was chaired by Amartya Sen. She worked to expand access to cancer care around the world, launching the Global Task Force on Expanded Access to Cancer Care.
 Within months of arriving, she coordinated an international conference on breast cancer care in low and middle income countries.

 Knaul was appointed director of the Miami Institute for the Advanced Study of the Americas in 2016, where she worked to guide palliative care in Mexico.